ucsd-ets/datahub-example-notebook/README.md

 This guide is for advanced DSMLP users (both students and instructors) who want to add or modify applications on their working environment using a custom Docker container.

+- TODO, update this to a subsection
 For CUDA-enabled images, switch to the `cuda` branch for more information.

 ## Introduction

 A Docker **image** is a snapshot of packaged applications, dependencies and the underlying operating system.
-Users can use the same Docker image anywhere on any machine running the Docker platform while having the same software functionality and behavior. **Docker Hub** is a public container registry you can download ("pull") and upload ("push") Docker images.
-Just like GitHub hosts git repositories, Docker Hub hosts and distributes Docker images.
-In this guide, we will build a custom Docker image by modifying a **Dockerfile**, building the image on a desired platform, and publishing it on Docker Hub.
+Users can use the same Docker image anywhere on any machine running the Docker platform while having the same software functionality and behavior. **Github Container Registry (GHCR)** is a public container registry you can download ("pull") and upload ("push") Docker images located under the **Packages** section of this Github repo.
+In this guide, we will build a custom Docker image by modifying a **Dockerfile**, building the image on a desired platform, and publishing it on GHCR.

+**Docker Hub** is also a public container registry you can download ("pull") and upload ("push") Docker images.
+In other words, Docker Hub hosts and distributes Docker images just like GHCR.

 Building and maintaining a Docker image follows three essential steps: build, share and deploy/test.
 It's likely for you to go through these steps several times until it achieves what you want.
 You can find an official tutorial from [docs.docker.com](https://docs.docker.com/get-started/) that demonstrates a general case, but this document is tailored specifically for DSMLP users.

 ## Step 0: Prerequisites

 - A new **public** GitHub git repo using this as a template.
 Click "Use this template" at upper-right corner.
 You can also use an existing **public** repo by adding a `Dockerfile` at the repo's root level.
 The public visibility is to stay on the free plan that GitHub offers, which comes in to play later.

-- A Docker Hub account.
-Register at <https://hub.docker.com/>.
-You will need this for publishing your new image

-- A new **public** repository on Docker Hub.
-The name for it doesn't have to be the same as your GitHub repo.

-- Create an Access Token on Docker Hub account.
-Follow this [documentation].
-Name it "For Github Actions" and save the generated token locally.
+- An **optional** Docker Hub account if following [Option 1, Push](#option-1:-use-docker-desktop/docker-engine)

 ## Step 1: Customize the Dockerfile

-### Step 1.1 Base Imagee
+### Step 1.1 Base Image

 - Choose the base container by uncommenting the corresponding line that sets the `BASE_CONTAINER` argument
   - [An overview of standard Datahub/DSMLP containers maintained by UCSD EdTech Services](https://github.com/ucsd-ets/datahub-docker-stack/wiki/Stable-Tag)